 Slow Fashion – what does this mean?

-In today’s world, fashion moves fast.
-Trends come and go in the blink of an eye, and clothing is often treated as disposable — worn a handful of times, then forgotten.
+In today’s world, fashion moves very fast.
+Trends will come and go in the blink of an eye, and clothing is often treated as disposable, only worn a handful of times, then forgotten.

-It’s called slow fashion — and it’s not just a trend.
-It’s a return to something more meaningful.
+It’s called slow fashion and it’s not just a trend, it is a return to something more meaningful in our busy lives today.

-It’s about choosing quality over quantity, craftsmanship over convenience, and timeless design over fleeting trends.
-Instead of mass production, slow fashion values garments that are made with care — often by hand — and designed to last.
+Slow fashion is about choosing quality over quantity, craftsmanship over convenience, and timeless design over ever changing trends.
+Instead of mass production, slow fashion values garments that are made with care and by hand and of course designed to last.

 Every piece has a story.
 Every stitch has purpose.